Baiye Tofu Rolls

 • Thinly slice the onion into strips.

 • Place a bit of onion, mushrooms, and cilantro in the center of each tofu rectangle.
 Roll them up tightly like spring rolls.
+You can secure the rolls with a toothpick or leave them as is.

 Video